DarkAutumn/triforce/README.md

 The triforce project itself is divided into some key areas:

-* Gymnasium Environments and Wrappers - Used to transform the Zelda game state into something usable by stable-baselines.
+* Zelda Gymnasium Environments and Wrappers - Used to transform the Zelda game state into something a machine-learning model can understand.
 * Zelda Memory/Game Interpretation - Code to pull apart the game's RAM and interpret it.
 * Objective Selector - Selects what the model *should* be doing at any given time.
 * Critics and End Conditions - Used to reward the reinforcement learning algorithm based on the current objective.